 General Pálffy Miklós (note, I use the Eastern name order for Hungarians) moved against Vác Castle.
 Seeing him come, the Ottomans had destroyed their fort and fled.
-The Christians have spent weeks with rebuilding it then they withdrew to Párkány (Sturovo).
-It was the idea of General Teuffenbach to take Hatvan and Szolnok, the Military Council had no idea at all but finally has accepted it.
+The Christians spent weeks rebuilding it then they withdrew to Párkány (Sturovo).
+It was the idea of General Teuffenbach to take Hatvan and Szolnok, the Military Council had no idea at all but finally accepted it.
 The army arrived there on 15 August which was defended by 1,000-2,000 Turks.
-The siege has lasted for nearly three weeks.
+The siege lasted for nearly three weeks.
 The Turk garrison of Hatvan had asked for reinforcement but they were late to arrive there.

-The defenders once made a successful sally when they charged out but the Christian cannons have ruined the wall so much that the Imperials could launch a great assault on 3 September.
+The defenders once made a successful sally when they charged out but the Christian cannons ruined the wall so much that the Imperials could launch a great assault on 3 September.
 The first attack was repelled by the valiant defenders but the castle fell after the second assault.
 The angered Christian mercenaries have slaughtered the surviving guards and all his family members.
-When they received this news in the Sultan’s army, they swore revenge for it.
+When they received this news in the Sultan’s army, swore revenge for it.
 Not much later, we will see how the Ottomans slaughtered the foreign mercenaries of Eger, despite their given word.

 After the taking of Hatvan

-Indeed, the Ottomans have decided to lead the army against Eger Castle.
-As the Christians had taken many castles in Nógrád County near to Eger, the Turks wanted to change the balance of the power-structure by taking this important fort.
+Indeed, the Ottomans decided to lead the army against Eger Castle.
+As the Christians had taken many castles in Nógrád County near to Eger, the Turks wanted to change the balance of the power structure by taking this important fort.
 It was not their primary reason to cut the communication lines between Hungary and Transylvania.
 In this case, they should have attacked Kassa (Kosice, Kaschau) in order to do so.
 They were not hoping in conquering the rich Mining Towns, either.
 They wanted to stabilize the area and make the lands around Buda safer at the same time.